FoundationRepairDataSoil risk intelligence

 Higher-risk than41% of all U.S. counties

-What 5% expansive soil means for a Lincoln County foundation
+What 5% expansive soil means for a Lincoln Parish foundation

-Lincoln County's shrink-swell risk is concentrated in the Sacul soil series — clays the USDA maps as strongly expansive, swelling and shrinking with every wet–dry cycle.
-Homes built on these series most need the drainage and moisture discipline above; a lot-level soil report (or the county NRCS survey) shows which one sits under a given address.
+Lincoln Parish's shrink-swell risk is concentrated in the Sacul soil series — clays the USDA maps as strongly expansive, swelling and shrinking with every wet–dry cycle.
+Homes built on these series most need the drainage and moisture discipline above; a lot-level soil report (or the parish NRCS survey) shows which one sits under a given address.

-For context, the average Louisiana county is 32% high-expansive soil and the average U.S. county is 17%.
+For context, the average Louisiana parish is 32% high-expansive soil and the average U.S. county is 17%.

 Cracks, sticking doors, or sloping floors?